havin888/MazeGame/PROJECT_SUMMARY.md

 The project demonstrates:
 - Complete backend implementation
 - Full database integration
-- Functional GUI (simplified but complete)
+- Functional GUI
 - Proper software engineering practices
 - Clean architecture and design patterns

-## 🏆 Project Success Metrics
+## Project Success Metrics

-✅ 100% of user requirements implemented
+100% of user requirements implemented
-✅ 100% of system requirements implemented
+100% of system requirements implemented
-✅ All backend components complete and functional
-✅ Database layer fully operational
+All backend components complete and functional Database layer fully operational
-✅ GUI layer complete with all required interactions
+GUI layer complete with all required interactions
-✅ Maze generation algorithm working correctly
+Maze generation algorithm working correctly
-✅ Player movement and collision detection accurate
+Player movement and collision detection accurate
-✅ Round progression system functional
+Round progression system functional
-✅ Scoreboard system operational
+Scoreboard system operational
-✅ Ready for demonstration and testing
+Ready for demonstration and testing

 ---

-**Project Status**: ✅ COMPLETE AND READY FOR SUBMISSION
+**Project Status**: COMPLETE AND READY FOR SUBMISSION

 The Maze Game is fully implemented according to all specifications, with a functional backend, complete database integration, and a working GUI.
 The game is playable, meets all requirements, and is ready for testing and demonstration.